If you’re the parent of a strong-willed child, you may be feeling at your wits-end. It seems that every little thing sets them off.

 But if you know the word “no” will end in an all-out battle, it’s completely worth it to spend a little bit more mental energy validating your child and offering a choice.

 It may feel unnatural at first, but the more you practice, the easier it will get.
 Practice makes perfect!

 Enjoyed this post?
 Please re-pin it or use the sharing icons to share this post to your favorite social media platform.
-It seems like such a small thing, but it would really mean the world to me!
 (You can also follow me on Pinterest and Facebook for more peaceful parenting inspo!)